nmarcopo/redditForMail/README.md

 - [x] Browse comments
   - Can only browse top-level comments, maybe there's a way to visualize lower comments?
 - [ ] Sort comments
+- [ ] Option to change color scheme
-- [ ] Format comments so that Markdown is parsed properly
+- [ ] Format text so that Markdown is parsed properly
 - [ ] Add "force reload" to empty cache
 - [ ] Change subreddits without needing to reload
 - [ ] Prepare add-on for [submission to GSuite Marketplace](https://developers.google.com/gsuite/add-ons/how-tos/publishing-gmail-addons)